allegory-software/allegory-sdk/lua/mdbx_query.md

   in the same key space.
 **value nodes**: decode a PK stream into value records; operate on value records.

 Access, merge, probe, and transform nodes work on raw PK bytes.
-Each node exposes `get_cols(member, cols)` to read decoded column values on demand;
-base-table cursors open lazily per member and only when the requested columns are not present in the index.
+`get_col(member, col) -> val | nil` reads decoded column values on demand. base-table cursors open lazily per member and only when the requested columns are not present in the index.
 Value nodes produce Lua value records.